bartwc/SoftwareSystems/5-fsm/README.md

    a "startHighVideo" request, but the value of "startHighVideo" request must be the same value as "activateLowVideo" controller.
 This represents the Surgeon made a concerted move to increase the X-Ray dose from "LowDose" to "HighDose" for the particular plane.
-5. In any case when the Surgeon wants to change the plane during "HighDose", the Surgeon can send a "startLowVideo" request with the newly chosen number.
+5. In any case, when the Surgeon wants to change the plane during "HighDose", the Surgeon can send a "startLowVideo" request with the newly chosen number.
 This means the value "activateHighVideo" would not reset while transiting to "LowDose" state with the newly chosen plane.
 The Surgeon can then send a "StartHighVideo" request to increase the X-Ray dosage for the newly chosen plane.